Déwé Gorodey: Independence activist

 In 1974, Gorodey joined the Foulards rouges (Red Scarf) movement, which had been created in 1969, and served as president for some time.
 She was then one of the founders of the Groupe 1878, which was named after the Kanak revolt of 1878.
-The Foulards Rouges and Groupe 1878 were groups of intellectuals who challenged the French colonial presence and practices related to land rights and discrimination.
+The Foulards Rouges and Groupe 1878 were both collectives of intellectuals who challenged the French colonial presence and practices related to land rights and discrimination.
 Some members, such as Nidoïsh Naisseline, had been involved in the May 1968 events in France, while others including Gorodey would not visit Europe until later.
 Both groups were created by small numbers of well-educated Kanak people and appealed to young men who had left the reservations to work in the nickel industry during the short-lived boom but had become unemployed when it ended.
 In 1976, she helped found the Party of Kanak Liberation (Palika).
 She was in charge of external relations for PALIKA and in this role travelled in the Pacific, Australia, Algeria, Canada, Mexico City and the United Nations.
 She was imprisoned three times between 1974 and 1977 for her political activities.

 Gorodé was one of the founders of the feminist Groupe de femmes kanak exploitées en lutte (GFKEL).
 In 1974, she was arrested expressing her opposition to the celebration of the colonisation of New Caledonia on 24 September 1853.
 In prison, she developed the concept of GFKEL with other women, including Susanna Ounei.
 The organization was intended to ensure equal treatment of women within the independence movement.
 In 1984, GFKEL was one of the founding organizations of the Kanak and Socialist National Liberation Front (FLNKS: Front de Libération Nationale Kanak et Socialiste).